OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 OpenBB Copilot is a chat-based assistant that uses the conversation history to help answer your queries.
-This allows you to ask follow-up questions or guide OpenBB Copilot while perform tasks.
+This allows you to ask follow-up questions or guide OpenBB Copilot while performing tasks.

 For example, if you ask about the price-to-earnings (P/E) ratio, and then follow up by asking about other important financial ratios, OpenBB Copilot will